MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

     When the update starts, the following actions occur:

     - Download of the updates begins.
-Depending on the size of the download package and the network bandwidth, the download may take several minutes.
+Depending on the size of the download package and the network bandwidth, the download might take several minutes.

         Here's an example output when the updates are being downloaded: